-When the Tang dynasty collapsed the Xi rose in rebellion in 847, and were subsequently and disastrously defeated by Zhang Zhongwu.
-The Xi disbanded and they were betrayed and absorbed by the Khitan people and they eventually established the Liao Dynasty in 907.
-However, it is believed that when this tribe was on the run, they built here their home and they lived here for 30 years.
+When the Tang dynasty collapsed, the Xi rose in rebellion in 847 and were subsequently and disastrously defeated by Zhang Zhongwu.
+The Xi disbanded, and they were betrayed and absorbed by the Khitan people, and they eventually established the Liao Dynasty in 907.
+However, it is believed that when this tribe was on the run, they built here their home, and they lived here for 30 years.
 The ruins look like a fortress in a canyon.

-The site is composed by 117 caves and more than 350 rooms and halls, scattered along the northern, southern and eastern slopes.
-Most of the caves has three rooms, with a small living room and a warehouse.
-Some homes are two-storey and they are connected by carved stairs, stone bridges and steps.
+The site is composed of 117 caves and more than 350 rooms and halls, scattered along the northern, southern, and eastern slopes.
+Most of the caves have three rooms, with a small living room and a warehouse.
+Some homes are two-story and they are connected by carved stairs, stone bridges, and steps.
 Every room has its defined purpose: communal events, royal quarters, religious rituals, cooking, storage, livestock, living, etc. It has its own drainage and water storage system.

-Rooms are of different shapes and size: rectangular, round or square, the largest is 20 meters long, while the smaller 3 meters.
-Average room height is 1.6/1.7 meters, the tallest 1.8 m.
-For this reason scholars assume the community that resided there could not exceed 1.4/1.5 meters in height.
+Rooms are of different shapes and sizes: rectangular, round, or square, the largest is 20 meters long, while the smaller 3 meters.
+The average room height is 1.6/1.7 meters, the tallest 1.8 m.
+For this reason, scholars assume the community that resided there could not exceed 1.4/1.5 meters in height.
 Archaeologists have speculated that the proportions of the space may indicate that the houses had been built for a community of people of small stature.
-In the literature there are no documents of this curious place.
-However there is a reference to a family named Xi living in the northeast of China; the family was later betrayed and for this reason the clan moved to the area, which is now known as the County of Yanqing.
+In the literature, there are no documents of this curious place.
+However there is a reference to a family named Xi living in the northeast of China; the family was later betrayed and for this reason, the clan moved to the area, which is now known as the County of Yanqing.

 This site is still an enigma as we don’t have enough historical evidence to tell the origins of this archeological site.